-Our partner Footprint Travel is one of the first travel organizations in the Netherlands, they have decided to offset all CO2 emissions of our travellers.
+Our partner Footprint Travel is one of the first travel organizations in the Netherlands, that decided to offset all CO2 emissions of our travellers.
 Even if a plane ticket has not been booked through them.
 After all, we know that you will have to fly to South America to reach us!
 Moreover, they not only compensate for the flight but also the hotel stays and the car kilometres driven.
 This compensation is used to promote the transition to Green Energy in developing countries.

 TOURISM PLASTIC PLEDGE

 Pejego Tours signed the Tourism Plastic Pledge.
 We are taking action to combat plastic pollution at our holiday destinations.
 So that you, other travellers and locals can continue to enjoy the untouched nature and clean beaches in the future.

 Our manager followed the course; The code on sex tourism.
 Here you learn how to pick up signs of sex tourism.
 We also inform our clients about it and advise what to do when they suspect sex child abuse during their holiday.

 During my stay in Europe, I visited my homeland at least once a year, also taking the opportunity to visit resorts!
 The visits to Semoisi were always different, no guest house or hotel in the village.
 I was given an empty house and had to take everything with me; from hammock to the ingredients for all our meals!

 During my visit to Suriname in 2014, I told my Maroon friend Fina about this.
 And believe it or not, after 6 months she called me and said, “Tania mi bow 2 woso, kon bedi i kokru” (Tania I built 2 houses with beds and a kitchen).
 I was so happy!
 Now I no longer had to drag all kinds of stuff when I went to Semoisi!
 During the inauguration of the houses, I attend the celebration and I was the first to sleep in a house!